Archaeology in BC

 In British Columbia certain types of archaeological sites are protected by provincial legislation.
 These sites are protected whether they occur on public or private land.
 Protected sites include graves, ship wrecks, plane wrecks, First Nation Rock Art, sites which have been designated protected by the provincial government, and sites which predate 1846.
 The majority of the province has not been surveyed for archaeological sites and thus most archaeological sites have not been recorded.
 The Heritage Conservation Act (HCA) provides substantial penalties for destruction or unauthorized disturbance of archaeological sites including imprisonment for up to two years and fines of up to $1,000,000.
-The Archaeology Branch (Ministry of Natural Resource Operations) is responsible for issuing permits to conduct archaeological studies.
+The Archaeology Branch (Ministry of Forests) is responsible for issuing permits to conduct archaeological studies.

 Overview studies determine the need for and scope of archaeological work required

 Projects which have the potential to disturb archaeological sites, such as harvesting of trees, development of oil and gas leases, road construction, and subdivisions, generally require an archaeological assessment prior to the project being conducted.
 The initial studies involve a review of known information regarding the project area to determine if previously recorded archaeological sites are present and if unrecorded sites are likely to be present.
 These studies are usually referred to as Archaeological Overview Assessments (AOAs).
 An AOA is usually completed by a qualified archaeologist or by the Provincial Government.
 The study may involve a field visit to determine the potential for archaeological sites.
 These field visits are part of the AOA process and are commonly referred to as Preliminary Field Reconnaissance (PFR).
 Permits are not required for this type of study.

 A heritage inspection (field study) is conducted under a Section 12 permit